 Any of these could be used for debt consolidation.
 But are they the right option for you?

 Often, secured loans carry lower interest rates than unsecured loans so they may save your money on interest payments.
 Lower interest rates will likely make the monthly payment lower and more affordable.
 Sometimes, the interest payments are even tax deductible.
-For example, in many instances interest paid on loans secured by real estate is allowed as a tax deduction.
+For example, interest paid on loans secured by real estate is sometimes allowed as a tax deduction.

 A single monthly payment with a lower interest rate is likely to ease your financial burden substantially.
 Also, secured loans are generally easier to obtain because they carry less risk for the lender.